-We are now in a position to discriminate between the various kinds of communication possible between those whom we foolishly divide into "dead" and "living," as though the body were the man, or the man could die.
+We are now in position to discriminate between the various kinds of communication possible between those whom we foolishly divide into "dead" and "living," as though the body were the man, or the man could die.
 "Communications between the embodied and the disembodied" would be a more satisfactory phrase.

-First, let us put aside as unsuitable the word Spirit: Spirit does not communicate with Spirit in any way That highest principle is not yet conceivable by us. manifest in the flesh; it remains the hidden fount of all, the eternal Energy, one of the poles of Being in The word is loosely used to denote manifestation. lofty Intelligences, who live and move beyond all conditions of matter imaginable by us, but pure Spirit is at present to us inconceivable.
+First, let us put aside as unsuitable the word Spirit: Spirit does not communicate with Spirit in any way conceivable by us.
+That highest principle is not yet manifest in the flesh; it remains the hidden fount of all. the eternal Energy, one of the poles of Being in manifestation.
+The word is loosely used to denote lofty Intelligences, who live and move beyond all conditions of matter imaginable by us, but pure Spirit is at present as inconceivable by us as pure matter.
 And as in dealing with possible "communications" we have average human beings as recipients, we may as well exclude the word Spirit as much as possible, and so get rid of ambiguity.
 But in quotations the word often occurs, in deference to the habit of the day, and it then denotes the Ego.